 In addition, it is necessary for the pond to have enough depth to float the equipment.
 The equipment has a propeller designed to lift the water upward (a manure pond is mostly water, and we call the effluent “water”).
 The propeller isn’t mounted directly on the bottom of the StinkSTOPper, else it could damage the pond liner (which is often clay soil or a synthetic material, which should not be damaged lest the pond leak).
 Instead the StinkSTOPper’s propeller is mounted approximately 30 inches above the floor if it is not floating.
 It is preferable that the buoy be engaged and the StinkSTOPper be fully in the water at all times.
 This requires the pond to have a minimum of approximately 4.5 ft of water when the StinkSTOPper is operating.
 This depth allows the StinkSTOPper to spread water at the surface and also bring sufficient flow upward, reaching to the sides as well as directly below.
 Pond maximum depths can be greater than 25 ft.

-In addition, the pond must be designed for a minimum of 270 days of storage.
+In addition, the pond should be designed for a minimum of 270 days of storage.
 This requirement assures there is sufficient “treatment volume” for the equipment to stretch the surface for aeration, and for performing its activities.

 Some of these design criteria can be stretched a bit, depending on the goals of site owner.
 Example: If he is happy having “most” of the odor gone, but needs to pump the pond completely dry, this is OK!
-But if he wants total odor control, then he better not pump the pond dry: The StinkSTOPpers cannot function effectively when there is less than 3 feet of depth!
+But if he wants total odor control, then he better not pump the pond dry: The StinkSTOPpers cannot move water well when there is less than 3 feet of depth!
 If the StinkSTOPper operation is stopped for an extended time period, anaerobic activity takes hold and odor and other issues result.
 Yet, PondLift technology allows additional dewatering periods not usually available with stinky ponds: Operators can easily dewater at ANY time, including just prior to soil freeze up, since no agitation is required prior to pumping.
 (PondLift equipment keeps the entire pond agitated at all times)

 StinkSTOPpers are positioned within the pond using poly cords, attached to the StinkSTOPper stands and anchored to shore.
 The cords allow them to be pulled into the pond and pulled out of the pond when needed, and to position the StinkSTOPper in a certain “zone” within the pond.
 Each StinkSTOPper will meander a bit, depending on the wind direction.
 The wandering widens the zone of influence directly below it.
 The cords must be relatively tight, since they alone “resist” the rotation of the StinkSTOPper caused by spinning propeller.